xinyihutay/Beijing-PM-2.5-pullution-analysis/document/README.md

 # Document folder
-The document directory contains the report or presentation files.
+The document directory contains different verions of edited reports, posters and other document files.